KauzClay/docs-tap/supply-chain/platform-engineering/how-to/about.hbs.md

 # How-to guides for platform engineers

-This section contains Tanzu Supply Chain how-to guides for platform engineers.
+This section has how-to topics, aimed at platform engineers, that give you instructions for Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}